A new cricket league is underway in the busy American sports market. Organizers believe it can stay | Sport - ExBulletin

 The first eight games in the six-team tournament were in Texas, with seven games remaining for Morrisville, North Carolina.
 The event will return to the Dallas area for elimination matches, with the championship taking place on July 30.

-For now, the league’s six cities, Washington, Seattle, New York, and San Francisco, will be represented by the players alone.
+For now, the leagues six cities of Washington, Seattle, New York and San Francisco will be represented by the players only.
 The aim is a home-and-home competition, with 30 games per team spread over about two months, but that will take several years.
 Mehta said the clubs are contractually bound to open venues within five years.

 The 2024 plan calls for a different tournament format, perhaps with two more venues.
 And the organizers hope to build on the T20 World Cup, which will be held in part for the first time in the US.